KingSolomon1954/cpp-bootstrap/Readme.md

 - `bt` - run a command in the **b**uild container from the **t**op folder
 - `bbash` - **bash** into to the **b**uild container at the shell prompt

 These aliases are also available in a script.
-You might want to change the value of _CPP_BOOTSTRAP_HOME in there first to agree with your environment.
+You will want to change the value of _CPP_BOOTSTRAP_HOME in there first to agree with your environment.